embodied, embedded – Beat Huber listening to the sound of the flowing creek 1961

 Stones fallen out of rocks on the surface of the earth – rounded weightlessly in the currents of water, ice, sun and wind – a pebble exists like a human being on the living surface of the earth.
 Rolling stones … rubble and boulders in the mass, but as a single pebble as unique as every single person.

-… In concrete materialism, one must be fully aware of the individual materials that pass through one’s hands, as well as of the dexterity with which one goes about one’s work and as well as of the people with whom one works. … And further: concrete materialism is quite simply the raw material of a fulfilled human life.
+“Concrete materialism, on the other hand, requires full mindfulness in everything one does and one experiences. … In concrete materialism, one must be fully aware of the individual materials that pass through one’s hands, as well as of the dexterity with which one goes about one’s work and as well as of the people with whom one works.” … And further: “concrete materialism is quite simply the raw material of a fulfilled human life.”

 I’m in for a surprise.: the more strictly I observe what happens while I am working, the stranger such a stone appears in the context of contemporary art.